A practical guide on how to use AI in Jira

 • Admin or project admin permissions so you can set up automations and integrations.

-• A rough idea of which repetitive tasks or support questions are driving you nuts.
+• A rough idea of which repetitive tasks or support questions you'd like to automate.

 A step-by-step guide to using AI in Jira

-Here’s a practical, four-step approach to bringing AI into your Jira setup, starting with the simple built-in features and moving up to more powerful automation.
+Here’s a practical, four-step approach to bringing AI into your Jira setup, starting with the capable built-in features and moving up to more advanced automation options.

 Step 1: Automate project management with native Jira AI

-Atlassian has been integrating its own AI, called Rovo (or Atlassian Intelligence), to help with some of the more tedious parts of project management.
-These tools are a great place to start if you’re just dipping your toes into AI.
+Atlassian has been integrating its own AI, called Rovo (or Atlassian Intelligence), to help with the more detailed parts of project management.
+These tools are a fantastic place to start if you're looking to boost productivity.

 Generate JQL queries with plain English

-Jira Query Language (JQL) is incredibly useful for creating custom filters, but let’s be honest, the learning curve is steep.
-Instead of trying to memorize the syntax, you can now just type what you want in plain English, like "unresolved issues assigned to me due this week."
+Jira Query Language (JQL) is a powerful tool with a lot of depth.
+Instead of having to memorize the exact syntax for every search, you can now just type what you want in plain English, like "unresolved issues assigned to me due this week."
 The AI translates that into a perfect JQL query.
-It saves a ton of time and makes advanced search available to everyone on the team, not just the JQL wizards.
+It saves a ton of time and makes advanced search available to everyone on the team, regardless of their JQL experience level.

 Break down epics into smaller tasks

-We’ve all been there: staring at a huge epic, feeling overwhelmed by the thought of manually creating every single user story and sub-task.
-With Jira’s AI, you can ask it to scan an epic’s description and suggest a logical breakdown of child issues.
+Managing a large epic is much easier with AI.
+With Jira's AI features, you can ask it to scan an epic's description and suggest a logical breakdown of child issues.
 You can look over the suggestions, make a few tweaks, and then create them all with one click.
-It’s a massive time-saver during project planning.
+It's a massive time-saver during project planning sessions.

 Summarize long comment threads

-Opening a ticket and being greeted by a novel’s worth of comments is a classic productivity killer.
-Instead of scrolling forever to find that one key decision made three weeks ago, you can use the AI summary feature.
-It reads the whole conversation and pulls out the key decisions and action items, so you can get the gist in seconds.
+Catching up on a ticket with many comments is a common challenge.
+Instead of reading through everything to find a specific update, you can use the AI summary feature.
+It reads the conversation and pulls out key decisions and action items, so you can get up to speed in seconds.

 Create automation rules with a simple prompt

-Jira’s built-in automation builder is useful, but putting together complex rules can feel like a chore.
-The AI helps simplify this.
+Jira’s built-in automation builder is highly capable, and AI makes it even easier to use.
 You can give it a prompt like, "When a high-priority bug is reported, assign it to the development team lead," and the AI will build the automation rule for you.

 Step 2: Beef up your knowledge base for self-service